10 Steps to Beginner ESL Lesson Plans

 10. Begin each class with a review

-Rather then launching into new material, take the time to review the material that was covered in the last lesson.
+Rather than launching into new material, take the time to review the material that was covered in the last lesson.
 With children it might be getting them to identify the names of food from photos.
 With adults it could involve asking them about what they learned in the last lesson.

 The review is also a way to evaluate how much your beginner students are understanding.
 If they can’t remember words or sentences you may need to slow down.
 On the other hand, if they can rattle off everything from the last lesson, you may have to pick up the pace so that they don’t get bored.